advocations/skype/SendReceiveText.md

   chatService.sendMessage(text)
   ```

+#### Examples

-The following example puts the previous procedure steps together to receive text messages.
+The following example puts the previous procedure steps together to show how to receive text messages.